SummaryRead the full fact sheet

 Trauma can have a serious effect on babies and toddlers.
 Many people wrongly believe that babies do not notice or remember traumatic events.
 In fact, anything that affects older children and adults in a family can also affect a baby.
-Traumatic and life-threatening events may include incidents such as car accidents, bushfires, sudden illness, traumatic death in the family, crime, abuse or violence.
+Traumatic and life-threatening events may include incidents such as car accidents, bushfires, sudden illness, traumatic death in the family, crime, abuse or violence in the community.

 Trauma can seriously disrupt important aspects of child development that occur before the age of three years.
 These may include bonding with parents, as well as foundational development in the areas of language, mobility, physical and social skills and managing emotions.
 Providing support to help the family rebuild a safe, secure and nurturing home will help the baby or toddler recover.